catzy007/catzy007.github.io/posts/2021-06-10-repurpose-old-thin-client-as-dos-gaming-system/index.md

 MS-DOS (in my case i'm using 6.22) inside a virtual machine.
 Then take the disk image and flash it to USB drive.
 Fortunately, i'm already did that so follow this.
 * First, Download [this](./posts/2021-06-10-repurpose-old-thin-client-as-dos-gaming-system/dos622-starter-disk-image.zip).
-it is a 2GB disk image, use it with at least 4GB USB drive.
+It is a 2GB disk image, use it with at least 4GB USB drive.
 * Then prepare your USB drive and plug it into your computer.
 * Next, flash the disk image using [dd](https://www.geeksforgeeks.org/dd-command-linux/) or [Etcher](https://www.balena.io/etcher/)
 * Finally plug it and set to boot in BIOS and that's it.

-If somehow you doesn't trust me and rather create your own disk image, then follow this.
+If somehow you don't trust me and rather create your own disk image, then follow this.
 * First, obtain a MS-DOS installer disk.
 * Then create a 2GB RAW disk image (raw disk image is important so we can use it to flash USB drive).
+* Next, mount the disk to VM.
-* Next, mount and install MS-DOS to disk image.
+* install MS-DOS to disk image via VM.
 * And that's it.

 ### Enable SB and Adlib DOS compatibility